Master of Science in Oriental Medicine – Illinois campus

 This full accreditation assures that NUHS graduates are eligible to sit for the licensing examinations conducted by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

 Consider National University for its distinct advantages and be well-prepared for the career that awaits you.

 Students have the opportunity to treat patients collaboratively within an integrative clinic, working with DC and ND interns.
 The institutional focus at National University is on collaborative learning and encourages students to become colleagues rather than competitors.

-Each student in our Master of Science in Oriental Medicine degree program serves a full year clinical internship.
-In addition to learning clinical applications of oriental medicine and proper documentation procedures, you will learn important personal and business skills you'll need to help build your own practice.
+Each student in our Master of Science in Oriental Medicine program serves a full-year clinical internship.
+In addition to learning clinical applications of oriental medicine and proper documentation procedures, you will obtain important personal and business skills you’ll need to help build your own practice.
 Working under the supervision of our faculty clinicians, you will have access to professionals from other specialties, as well as our well-equipped treatment rooms and fully stocked herbal dispensary.

 Students who earn their MSOM degree at National University have the option to earn a second degree (DC or ND) through dual enrollment.
 Course scheduling for a dual degree is made simpler because the MSOM and MSAc programs are offered in the evening and the DC and ND coursework is taught during the day.
 There is also similarity in some of the coursework across the programs allowing for a reduction in the total number of hours required to complete their second degree.
 Students are not eligible to begin dual enrollment until the third trimester of their initial or primary program of study.

 After graduation, students may pursue a number of post-professional programs such as our master’s and residency programs.
 Of course, there are also a wide variety of continuing education classes offered which allow graduates to maintain their professional licensure.